maheshj01/PDSD-MicroService/Readme.md

 ./start
 ```

-This will start the database and all the micro services.
+This will start the database and all the microservices.

 ### Database Schema by Micro Service